 Please contact Kyle Spraker, Director of Community Outreach and Education if interested in taking part.

 Elementary school music educators from Cape Cod are also invited to attend to see if this program is right for their school!

 More about Link Up:

-In collaboration with Carnegie Hall, the Cape Conservatory is participating in Link Up: The Orchestra Swings, a music education program provided by Carnegie Hall’s Weill Music Institute (WMI), during the 2018–2019 season.
-The nearly 300 students participating in Link Up will attend a culminating concert on April 28th at Tilden Arts Center (Cape Cod Community College) where they will sing and play the recorder (or violin) with the Cape Symphony from their seats.
-This performance often serves as a students’ first concert experience and provides them with the opportunity to apply the musical concepts they have studied.
+In collaboration with Carnegie Hall, the Cape Conservatory is participating in Link Up: The Orchestra Sings, a music education program provided by Carnegie Hall’s Weill Music Institute (WMI), during the 2019–2020 season.
+Approximately 1400 students participating in Link Up will attend a culminating concert on May 6th at the Barnstable Performing Arts Center (at Barnstable High School) where they will sing and play the recorder (or violin) with the Cape Symphony from their seats in the audience.
+This performance often serves as a students’ first concert experience and provides them with the opportunity to apply the musical concepts they have studied all year!

 For more than 30 years Link Up has paired orchestras with students in grades 3–5 at schools in their local communities to explore orchestral repertoire and fundamental musical skills, including creative work and composition, through a hands-on music curriculum.
 Link Up addresses the urgent need for music instruction and resources by providing a free, high quality, year-long curriculum that teachers can implement along with classroom materials, online video and audio resources.
 Additionally, it provides professional development and support necessary to make the program an engaging experience for students.